jenkinsci/platformlabeler-plugin/README.md

 | Ubuntu 20                  | `Ubuntu`           | `20.04`        | `amd64`      |
 | Ubuntu 21                  | `Ubuntu`           | `21.04`        | `amd64`      |
 | Windows 10                 | `windows`          | `10.0`         | `amd64`      |

+On Windows computers, the plugin assigns a label based on the Windows feature update.
+Feature update labels use a two digit year and a two digit month representation.
+Common values for Windows feature update are `1809`, `1903`, `2009`, and `2109`.

 On Linux computers, the plugin uses the output of the [`lsb_release`](https://linux.die.net/man/1/lsb_release) command.